ImgBotApp/InternetNL/faqs/report/subtest/partly-tested_en.md

-Some hosts passed subtest, but not all hosts could be tested ⇒ null score
+Some servers passed subtest, but not all servers could be tested ⇒ null score